Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Cluster Automatic OS Image Upgrade.md

 This article describes the best practice of configuring Service Fabric cluster Automatic OS Image Upgrade for management of Windows OS hotfixes and security updates.
 [Automatic OS Image Upgrade](https://learn.microsoft.com/azure/service-fabric/how-to-patch-cluster-nodes-windows) has additional information including Patch Orchestration Application (POA) if unable to use Automatic OS Image Upgrade.
 Failure to configure Automatic OS Image Upgrade or POA can result in Service Fabric cluster downtime due to default OS hotfix patching configuration which will randomly restart nodes without warning or coordination with Service Fabric Resource Provider.

-## Service Fabric Managed Clusters

-Service Fabric Managed clusters ...
-TODO [How to Configure Service Fabric Managed Cluster Automatic OS Image Upgrade](./How%20to%20Configure%20Service%20Fabric%20Managed%20Cluster%20Automatic%20OS%20Image%20Upgrade.md)
+For Service Fabric Managed clusters, use [How to Configure Service Fabric Managed Cluster Automatic OS Image Upgrade](./How%20to%20Configure%20Service%20Fabric%20Managed%20Cluster%20Automatic%20OS%20Image%20Upgrade.md)

 ## Configuring Automatic OS Image Upgrade for Service Fabric Clusters